CiscoMerchan/Todo_List__with_Reactjs/README.md

 ## 2. Container for the component
     -Creating of a container where the input and display list      component will be display
     - These elements are created in App.js and styled in App.css

+    Create a new folder in 'src' named component.
+In this folder will be the components files

+## 3. Input Componet
+    - File name TodoList.jsx
+    - To render icon 'X' it will use react-incons package